Categories

 Are all card sets backwards-compatible?

 No, there can be significant changes to game play from season to season.
 Each card set is released as a stand-alone product and previously released sets are not updated.
-You should download the all of the pertinent files (cards, rules, charts, etc.) for each season you wish to play.
+You should download the all of the pertinent files (cards, charts, etc.) for each season you wish to play.
 Read the CHANGES files for more information.

 Where can I get the cards?